Live action. It’s a term you’ve heard about one movie or another.

 But it’s not always clear what live action actually is.
 Is it the opposite of an animated movie?

-Or does it combine animated components with live film?
+Or does it combine animated components with live film like on-location filming?
 What even is a live film?

 If your head is swimming with all of these questions and more, we’re here to help you out.
 So rather than go down the rabbit hole of Google, just read this article.